-In agreeing to the request, the sugment the individuals LGPS service under the provisions of Regulation 12 of the LGPS Regulations 2007.
+In agreeing to the request, the Council will augment the individuals LGPS service under the provisions of Regulation 12 of the LGPS Regulations 2007.

 The total amount of membership that can be augmented under this regulation will be in accordance with the following, subject to a maximum 40 years service in the LGPS.